 Describe how the State will conduct ongoing monitoring of progress in addition to quarterly reporting.

-MSP-CVED will use TCRS data to report the number and percentage of CMV crashes and CMV involved fatalities as compared to all crashes and fatalities reported in Michigan.
+MSP-CVED will use MI-CAT to report the number and percentage of CMV crashes and CMV involved fatalities as compared to all crashes and fatalities reported in Michigan.
+The Michigan State Police, Traffic Crash Reporting Unit, has contracted with a vendor, Numetric, to develop a traffic crash analysis and visualization application called the Michigan Crash Analysis Application (Mi-CAT).